 Home of Raoul Wallenberg

 Did you know that Yiddish is an official minority language in Sweden?
-Courses are given at The Jewish Community Center, found in the Judaica House (Judaicahuset).
-The Jewish day school is nearby.
+There are courses taught at The Jewish Community Center, found in the Judaica House (Judaicahuset), near the Jewish day school.
 The city also boasts a small but excellent Jewish museum with permanent and rotating exhibits.

 Contact us today and we'll customize a tour to suit your wishes!